$130,000 recommended for crucial biodiversity projects

-A fruitful year of funding important local biodiversity projects in 2018-19 saw the Hurunui Waiau Water Zone Committee allocate nearly $130,000 to seven projects.
+A swag of important local biodiversity projects saw the Hurunui Waiau Water Zone Committee recommend Environment Canterbury allocate nearly $130,000 to seven projects in the zone.

-So much Immediate Steps funding was granted in fact, that the committee over-allocated by more than $25,000, which was allowed due to a funding surplus in past years.
+So much Immediate Steps funding was recommended to Environment Canterbury, that the zone's $100,000 cap for biodiversity projects was over-allocated by more than $25,000, which was allowed due to Environment Canterbury's funding surplus in past years.

 Three flagship projects

-The committee picked three ideas to become ‘flagship’ projects in 2017 – all are five-year projects relating to the Hurunui and Waiau braided rivers.
+The committee recommended three ideas become ‘flagship’ projects in 2017 – all are five-year projects relating to the Hurunui and Waiau braided rivers.

-These three projects totalled nearly 75 percent of the overall budget (about $92,000) and involved clearance of weeds on braided river islands; the surveying and monitoring of native bird populations; and control of the black-backed gull.
+These three projects totalled nearly 75 per cent of the amount recommended (about $92,000) and involved clearance of weeds on braided river islands; the surveying and monitoring of native bird populations; and control of the black-backed gull.

-One of the most abundant and invasive gulls in the country, the black-backed gull predates endangered bird species and was causing E. coli problems for both the Hurunui and Waiau rivers, meaning the water quality in both was adversely affected.
+One of the most abundant and invasive gulls in the country, the black-backed gull predates endangered bird species and caused E. coli problems for both the Hurunui and Waiau rivers, meaning the water quality in both was adversely affected.

-The first flagship project was granted $21,040, which went to controlling the population nesting on the rivers in order to improve water quality and prevent the gulls from preying on native braided river species.
+The first flagship project was recommended for $21,040, which went to controlling the population nesting on the rivers in order to improve water quality and prevent the gulls from preying on native braided river species.

 With the unpredictable nature of braided rivers and ever-changing flow paths, it is important that native species have safe places to nest with a reduced risk of flooding.

-The third flagship project was an $8,450 grant to continue monitoring of native bird populations on the braided rivers, to inform future decisions such as protection and control.
+The third flagship project was an $8,450 recommendation to continue monitoring of native bird populations on the braided rivers, to inform future decisions such as protection and control.

 The bottom line